BetaBiest/p5js/README.md

  In order for you to be able to orientate yourself in my code and to practice my .md-skills I´m giving a bit of insight how my files are structured:

- 1. Index.html is the main site which you would want to run to see the sketch
+ 1. _index.html_ is the main site which you would want to run to see the sketch
- 2. The sketches themself are placed in the folder skeches.
+ 2. The sketches themself are placed in the folder _sketches_.
 If the sketch is small its just one file, else im placing it with the related files in an extra folder
- 3. The sketches aren´t directly embedded in the index.html but in the sketch.html which is embedded in the index.html.
-So if you want to change the sketch you currently got to do this inside the sketch.html.
+ 3. The sketches aren´t directly embedded in the _index.html_ but in the _sketch.html_ which is embedded in the _index.html_.
+So if you want to change the sketch you currently got to do this inside the _sketch.html_.

 ---